 Rajshri Productions takes the cake and the whole bakery when it comes to upholding traditional Indian values.
-Piya Ka Ghar directed by doyen Basu Chatterjee heralds Rajshri values in all glory while staying intact to the kind of story-telling he is known for.
+Piya Ka Ghar directed by doyen Basu Chatterjee heralds Rajshri values in all glory while staying intact to the kind of storytelling he is known for.

-This simple, little tale makes you relate to the quintessential lower middle class lifestyle.
+This simple, little tale makes you relate to the quintessential lower-middle-class lifestyle.
 The backdrop is that of a very basic 2-BHK house (a Bombay chawl to be specific) that homes a family of seven members – where privacy ceases to exist.

 The basic premise revolves around the petite, homely Malti (Jaya Bhaduri) from a village being married off to Lal Kishen (Anil Dhawan) whose family is settled in Bombay.
 Till then, Malti lived comfortably in her modest yet spacious home.
-Kishen, on the other hand, is a hard-working employed youth who finds it effortless to adjust in a crowded house which is often swarmed with neighbours and other uninvited guests.
+Kishen, on the other hand, is a hard-working employed youth who finds it effortless to adjust in a crowded house that is often flocked with neighbours and other uninvited guests.
 The twist in the tale comes in form of the marriage that obligates Malti to adapt in a place where the couple finds it tough to consummate their marriage.

 The plot is rather simple and is told in trademark Basu Chatterjee style.
 The characters are very well-etched but, at times, too good to be true.
 The screenplay is amusing and equally saddening for the ‘fate’ of the couple.
 The dialogues are smartly penned whereas the editing is crisp.
-On the negatives front, the movie just wanders along the extremes.
+On the negatives front, the movie just wanders alongside the extremes.
 Neither do they explore a solution of renting a house nor do the family members show sensitivity to the couple and their needs.
-Also, the character of Malti’s Tauji is the sore thumb amongst characters as he miraculously reforms his beliefs towards.
+Also, the character of Malti’s Tauji is the sore thumb amongst characters as he miraculously reforms his beliefs.